jahanvi-Ichchhapuriya/CMOS-Circuit-Design-Spice-Simulation-using-Sky130nm-technology/README.md

 # CMOS-Circuit-Design-Spice-Simulation-using-Sky130nm-technology
+This repository contains a comprehensive series of SPICE simulation labs and tutorials for CMOS circuit design using the open-source Sky130nm.
+The content is structured across five days of progressively complex topics, from basic NMOS characteristics to complete CMOS inverter robustness analysis.
 ## Table Of Contents
 - [Day1-Basics of NMOS Drain Current(Id) vs Drain-to-source Voltage(Vds)](#NgspiceSky130-Day1-Basics-of-NMOS-Drain-Current(Id)-vs-Drain-to-source-Voltage(Vds))
   - [Introduction to Circuit Design and Spice Simulations](#Introduction-to-Circuit-Design-and-Spice-Simulations)